aweymo-ui/aerial_timelapse/content/3_gee.md

   .sort('system:time_start');
   ```

-  To begin, we are defining our perimeter geographically around the 83843 area code.
-Next we are going to define the dataset we want to pull from to create this visualization.
-While Google Earth Engine contains over 900 datasets, for a beginner like me, I was unable to combine datasets to increase the span of time in any given area.
-I believe this is due to the datasets having slightly different metadata and contrasting color outputs so, for this script, we are only pulling from the National Agriculture Imagery Program dataset, which goes back to about 1980 and in line 13 you can see I am requesting the earliest possible image of this defined area.
+  To start, we will define our geographic perimeter around the 83843 area code.
+Next, we will specify the dataset to use for creating this visualization.
+Although Google Earth Engine offers over 900 datasets, I found it challenging to combine them as a beginner, likely due to differences in metadata and color outputs.
+Therefore, for this script, we will focus solely on the National Agriculture Imagery Program dataset, which dates back to around 1980.

   ```
 // Get the earliest image